csemasthan/inference_results_visualization_template/README.md

 This will copy the template code including CSS/HTML overrides and the JS files from this template repository to the docs site of the inference results repository.

+## Copyright
+All the code residing in this repository are copylefted unless there is an individual override in any file.